MateuszMasternak/Tic-Tac-Toe/README.md

 </br>

 ## 📄About:
-Simple Tic Tac Toe game made in Python with help of Pygame library.
+A simple Tic Tac Toe game made in Python using the Pygame library.
 </br>
 </br>